pomerium/pomerium/docs/docs/community/security.md

 ## Reporting a Security Bug

 If you believe you've found a security vulnerability in Pomerium, please notify us; we will work with you to resolve the issue promptly.
 Thank you for helping to keep Pomerium and our users safe!
-We deeply appreciate any effort to discover and disclose security vulnerabilities responsibly.
+Though at this time we do not have a paid bug bounty program, we deeply appreciate any effort to discover and disclose security vulnerabilities responsibly.

 All security bugs in Pomerium should be reported by email to security@pomerium.com .
 Your email will be acknowledged within 48 hours, and you'll receive a more detailed response to your email within 72 hours indicating the next steps in handling your report.